microsoft/code-with-engineering-playbook/observability/readme.md

 7. It is important that every data that is collected contains relevant and rich context.

 8. Personally Identifiable Information or any other customer sensitive information should never be logged.
-Special attenti
+Special attention should be paid to any local privacy data regulations and collected data must adhere to those. (ex: GPDR)

 Read more [here](pitfalls.md) to understand what to watch out for while designing and building an observable system.